This article was last updated in January 2017. It may contain outdated information.

 To understand how the ACA impacts small employers and why these changes create a new opportunity, let's look at the four key ACA changes and how these changes create an opportunity for a more sustainable health benefits model.

 There are four ACA changes that directly impact small employers.
-While there are additional ACA requirements, these four changes are impacting how small employers offer heath benefits.#1) Guaranteed-Issue Individual Health Plans
+While there are additional ACA requirements, these four changes are impacting how small employers offer health benefits.

 As of January 1, 2014, insurance carriers must accept all applicants for individual health plans regardless of health status.

 This provision of the ACA evens the playing field between group health plans and individual health plans.
 This is important because it minimizes the employer's moral obligation to offer group health insurance to employees with pre-existing health conditions.
 As a result, the decision to offer health benefits is becoming purely an economic business decision (ex: How can we get the most value of our health benefits dollars?
-How can we offer good coverage at the best price?).#2) Employer Shared Responsibility Fee (Only For Employers with 100+ FTE in 2015, and 50+ FTE in 2016)
+How can we offer good coverage at the best price?).

-The employer shared responsibility fee (aka "employer mandate") does not apply to small employers with fewer than 50 FTEs.#3) Individual Premium Tax Credits
+The employer shared responsibility fee (aka "employer mandate") does not apply to small employers with fewer than 50 FTEs.

 As of January 1, 2014, if the employer does not offer an “affordable,” “qualified” group health plan, employees may qualify for federal insurance tax credits (based on income) through their state’s Health Insurance Marketplace.